Maanpuolustusopisto

-Maanpuolustusopisto (MpO, 'National Defence Institute') was the military junior college of the Finnish Defence Forces, located in Lappeenranta.
-The school had a separate program for training officers "vocationally" such that they would graduate as Second Lieutenants (vänrikki) without going to the national military academy's Cadet School.
+Maanpuolustusopisto (MpO, 'National Defence Institute') was a military institution of post-secondary vocational education of the Finnish Defence Forces, located in Lappeenranta.
+The school had a separate program for training warrant officers "vocationally" such that they would graduate as Second Lieutenants (vänrikki) without going to the national military academy's Cadet School.

-The school was decommissioned in 2001, and replaced by the Army Academy (Maasotakoulu, 'Land Warfare School'), which provides the undergraduate training for all cadets, who study in Lappeenranta for a year and then go to the Finnish National Defence University in Helsinki.
-The last cohorts from the school were quickly promoted to luutnantti, and existing graduates may complete their degree by studying while working.
+In 2001, the school was renamed and repurposed as the Army Academy (Maasotakoulu).
+The successor institution provides the branch-specific education of all army cadets of the National Defence University as part of their undergraduate studies and trains the NCO corps of the Finnish Army.

+The last cohorts from the school were quickly promoted to luutnantti.

 History

-The origin of the school was in the non-commissioned officers' school (Kanta-aliupseerikoulu) of the Finnish Army.
-In 1974, however, professional NCOs (kanta-aliupseeris) were promoted to officers called toimiupseeri (toimi refers to a specialist post) and the school became Päällystöopisto "Command School".
-Graduates would be promoted to vääpeli (cf. staff sergeant), a NCO rank.
-In 1993, accordance with the general restructuring of the educational system, where similar postsecondary-level schools were recategorized as tertiary, the school was also reinvented as Maanpuolustusopisto.
-Training would take 2.5 years and graduates were to be promoted directly to vänrikki, an officer rank.
+The origin of the school was in the career non-commissioned officers' school (Kanta-aliupseerikoulu) of the Finnish Army.
+In 1974, however, professional NCOs (kanta-aliupseeri) were promoted to warrant officers called toimiupseeri (The Finnish word toimi refers to a specialist post) and the school became Päällystöopisto "Command School".
+Graduates would be promoted to staff sergeant (vääpeli), an NCO rank, but with suitable additional training, they had the possibility of reaching the lowest officer ranks.

+In 1993, accordance with the general restructuring of the educational system, where similar postsecondary-level schools were recategorized as tertiary, the school was also renamed as Maanpuolustusopisto.
+The educational program 2.5 years and graduates were to be promoted directly to Second lieutenant (vänrikki), an officer rank.

-The rank of the students was opistoupseerioppilas, which was comparable to ylikersantti, and they would be promoted to vänrikki on graduation.
-They could be promoted up to yliluutnantti (senior lieutenant, company vice-commander) and in later years, to kapteeni (captain, company commander).
-Their practical tasks would be mainly training conscripts.
+The rank of the students was opistoupseerioppilas, which was equivalent to staff sergeant (ylikersantti), and they would be promoted to second lieutenant on graduation.
+The graduates could be promoted up to first lieutenant (yliluutnantti) and in later years, to captain (kapteeni).
+During peace-time, the warrant officers would act in duties ranging from training officer and platoon commander to company XO, in units training conscripts.
+The war time duty would be the XO of a company or the leader of a separate platoon.

+The last course of the Maanpuolustusopisto graduated in 2003, and the warrant officer corps will be phased out via retirement.
+The last graduates will retire in 2037.
+Today, the warrant officers' careers have mainly surpassed the company level stage and they serve mostly in the various headquarter and staff positions as senior experts of their fields.
+Some of the warrant officers have taken the opportunity to take a degree in the National Defence University and continue their career as career officers.
+The duties of the warrant officers will be mostly taken over by the NCO corps.